VoxeLibre/VoxeLibre/README.md

 ### Special thanks

 * davedevils for starting MineClone, the original version of this game
+* Wuzzy for starting and maintaining MineClone2 for several years
 * celeron55 for creating Minetest
 * Minetest's modding community for providing a huge selection of mods, some of which ended up in MineClone 2
 * Jordach for the jukebox music compilation from Big Freaking Dig